 I have personally had one immigration officer FALL ASLEEP while checking my documents.
 He actually left his post to go splash water on his face, but then fell back asleep immediately upon return. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Jeddah King Abdulaziz International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Jeddah King Abdulaziz International Airport (Code: JED).

 What to Expect

 - There are 3 terminals at the Jeddah airport: New Terminal 1, North & Hajj.
 The new Terminal 1 is said to be modern with several amenities such as gardens and lounges.
 According to wikipedia, Saudia and Ethiad are currently operating out of Terminal 1.
 The North Terminal handles all flights on foreign airlines.
 The South Terminal handles all Saudia flights.
 While the Hajj Terminal handles handles the traffic for the annual pilgrimage to Mecca.

 - The immigration / passport control area is reportedly disastrous: be ready for long wait times (some reported 4+ hours) and poor customer service.

 - Many reviewers warned of filthy bathrooms.
 One went as far as to describe them as a “war zone.”
 We recommend bringing hand sanitizer and tissues along.

 - As of July 2016, only passengers are able to enter the airport.
 Non-travellers have been banned from entering the departure and arrival halls.
 There is reportedly a small, uncomfortable waiting area outside the airport and it does not have a woman’s section in it.